Venafi/ansible-role-venafi/README.md

           certificate_cert_dir: "/tmp/etc/ssl/{{ certificate_common_name }}"
     ```

-1. Run playbook:
+1. Run the playbook:
     `ansible-playbook vcert.yml --ask-vault-pass`
-    It will generate certificate and place it into folder in /tmp/etc/ssl/ directory.
+    It will generate a certificate and place it into folder in /tmp/etc/ssl/ directory.
     You can change other parameters by changin more variables described bellow.
 Also look into variables in
     defaults/main.yml file.

-For more information about Ansible Galaxy please refer to official documentation:
+For more information about Ansible Galaxy, please refer to official documentation:
 https://galaxy.ansible.com/docs/using/installing.html

 Role Variables
 --------------

-For default variables values please look into defaults/main.yml file.
+For default variables values, please look into defaults/main.yml file.

 ```yaml
 #Credentials.